jumanjihouse/docker-caddy/README.md

 ### Build

-:warning: Build requires Docker 1.9.0 or later (for docker build args).
+:warning: Build requires Docker CE 17.06.1 or higher (for multistage build).

     ci/build

-The above command builds a `caddybuild` image, which builds a static binary.
+The above command uses Docker multistage build to compile a static binary.
 It then copies the static binary out of the build image and creates a runtime image, `caddy`.